simpulton/simple-rest-website/README.md

 # Simple-Rest-Website
-A simple website demonstrating CRUD built using AngularJS and powered by [simple-rest-api](https://github.com/simpulton/simple-rest-api).
+A simple website demonstrating CRUD, built using AngularJS, and powered by [simple-rest-api](https://github.com/simpulton/simple-rest-api).

 ## Prerequisites
 You will need: